seethroughdev/homebrew-dotfile-generator/README.md

 You can run homebrew scripts from dotfiles.

-This mini app will scan all of your brew formulae, brew-casks and locally installed Applications, and generate 3 homebrew dotfiles.
+This mini app will scan all of your brew formulae, brew-casks and locally installed Applications, and generate **3 custom homebrew dotfiles**.
 It creates:

 - a **.brew** file for running standard homebrew actions
 - a **.Brewfile** which uses the new `brew bundle` feature to store a list